 At the heart of the touring party was a 1948 Leyland Tiger bus, formerly the property of the Wellington City Council, accompanied by a motley bunch of V8s, a bread van, and the "Mighty Min" loaded with band, film and lighting equipment.

-The musical line-up now included Murphy and the Acme Sausage Company brass section, and added a very nervous Beverley Morrison, better known to her friends as Beaver, Chris Seresin from Fresh Air on second keyboard and Don Bourke from Natural Gas on guitar.
+The musical line-up now included Murphy and the Acme Sausage Company brass section, and added a very nervous Beverley Morrison, better known to her friends as Beaver, Chris Seresin from Fresh Air on second keyboard and Don Burke from Natural Gas on guitar.

-On the theatrical side were actors Tony Barry, Martyn Sanderson, Bill Stalker, Grant McFarlane, Ian Watkin and writer and philosopher Bill Gruer working up skits and creating props and a film crew under the guidance of cinematographer Alun Bollinger.
+On the theatrical side were actors Tony Barry, Martyn Sanderson, Bill Stalker, Grant McFarlane, Ian Watkin and writer and philosopher Bill Gruar working up skits and creating props and a film crew under the guidance of cinematographer Alun Bollinger.

 First stop in October 1971 was a little hall in Featherston.
 Bruno’s wife Veronica Lawrence says it was generally agreed that if there were more people on stage than in the audience then it wasn’t working.
 “Oh yes the famous five in Featherston … but it was so much fun so we just kept doing it.
 We weren’t much good at marketing then but we learned.”